 |003||Explain case studies that demonstrate how to choose and process a material to meet a number of complex requirements. ( P2, SM1b, EA2, EL2, P6, D2)||CPT|

 |004||Provide a critical comparison of the suitability of a number of materials for an existing or proposed application, taking into account sustainability issues.
 (P2, D2, EL2)||KCPT|

 The learning and teaching strategy is designed to:

-(i) Consolidate an understanding of the relationships between microstructure, processing and properties, (ii) introduce and develop an understanding of the concept of materials characterisation, and (iii) explore materials selection as an engineering problem.
+(i) Consolidate an understanding of the relationships between microstructure, processing and properties, (ii) evaluate the specific advantages and disadvantages of the major materials classes as engineering materials, and (iii) explore materials selection as an engineering problem.
 These three areas are achieved principally through lectures and tutorial classes.
-During the first 6 weeks, this is complemented by a formative assignment.
+During the first 6 weeks, this is evaluated by a summative assignment.

 The learning and teaching methods include:

-3 hours of lectures per week for 11 weeks
+- 31 hours of lectures over 11 weeks

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.

 Upon accessing the reading list, please search for the module using the module code: ENG3164